 - For email scams sent to an Xtra Mail email address, send a screenshot of the email to email@example.com

-- Don't forward the email, as it will likely be picked up as spam and blocked.
+- Don't forward the email, as it will likely be picked up as spam and blocked

-- To report phone scams email firstname.lastname@example.org
+- To report phone or text scams you can email firstname.lastname@example.org

 If you’re not sure if it’s a scam:

-- If in doubt, hang up the call or delete the email.
+- If in doubt, hang up the call or delete the email

-You think you’ve been scammed:
+If you think you’ve been scammed:

 - If you think you've shared a password, make sure you change it for that account.
 Also change your password for other accounts if you use the same password in more than one place.
 For example, your computer, email, or social media accounts.

 - If you've given bank account or credit card details, contact your bank straight away and let them know

 - If you’ve done anything on your computer at the scammers request, you should: